gbln-org/gbln-spec/README.md

 ---

 **Key Takeaway**: GBLN is always compact.
 Formatting with indentation is optional and only for developers editing files.
-Tools like `gbln fmt` can convert between formats.
+The `gbln write` tool generates optimized I/O files, while `gbln read` uses smart lookup to find the best available format.

 ---